Vendicated/Vencord/docs/1_INSTALLING.md

 Sometimes it may be necessary to manually update if the GUI updater fails.

-To pull latest changes:
+To pull the latest changes:

 ```shell
 git pull
 ```

-If this fails, you likely need to reset your local changes to vencord to resolve merge errors:
+If this fails, you likely need to reset your local changes to Vencord to resolve merge errors:

-> :exclamation: This command will remove any local changes you've made to vencord.
+> :exclamation: This command will remove any local changes you've made to Vencord.
 Make sure you back up if you made any code changes you don't want to lose!

 ```shell
 git reset --hard
 git pull
 ```

-and then to build the changes:
+To build the changes, run:

 ```shell
 pnpm build
 ```

-Then just refresh your client
+All you have to do next is refresh your client.

 ## Uninstalling Vencord